Frozen Pipe Repair in Provo

-If you suspect a frozen pipe behind a wall or other place that you are unable to access, call American Service Plumbing to address the problem.
+If you suspect a frozen pipe behind a wall or other place that you are unable to access, call American Plumbing Services to address the problem.
 Repairing a burst pipe requires soldering and plumbing skills.
 Tools include a pipe cutter, soldering torch and striker, lead-free solder, and assorted parts.
 Our plumbers bring the experience and skills necessary to repair or replace a burst pipe.

-- Open cabinet doors so heat reaches pipes.
+- Open cabinet doors so heat reaches the pipes.

-- Keep your home warm, even if you’re leaving for an extended period.
+- Keep your home warm, even if you’re leaving for an extended period of time.

 - Wrap exposed pipes with insulated materials made from fiberglass or rock wool.
-Insulate pipes in attics or basements where there is less heat.
+Be sure to insulate pipes in attics or basements where there is less heat.

 If your home has a lot of exposed pipes, consider rerouting them into warmer areas of the building.
 Call American Plumbing Services today for an inspection and estimate.

 Your Comfort & Safety Matter to Us